qydchen/Aequita/README.md

 - Get a green bundle with `Browserify`.
 - Learn enough to render the NYC subway map onto the map.

-**Day 2**: Dedicate this day to further expand knowledge about the Google Maps API.
-Think about how to generate real estate markers when filtering by subway line, how to connect them, etc. Then, change the style of the map.

-- Make each subway line in the map clickable, toggling the state of the map on click.
-- Generate markers close to proximity of the subway line when toggling state.

-**Day 3**: Figure out how to compile the data onto Google Maps.
+**Day 2**: Figure out how to compile the data onto Google Maps.
 Clean the data and do only homes.
 Goals for the day:

+- Import real estate database and populate real markers on the map.
+- Make each subway line in the map clickable, toggling the state of the map on click.

+**Day 3**: Dedicate this day to further expand knowledge about the Google Maps API.
+Think about how to generate real estate markers when filtering by subway line, how to connect them, etc. Then, change the style of the map.

 - Generate markers close to proximity of the subway line when toggling state.
-- Import real estate database and populate real markers on the map.

 **Day 4**: Polish and style the app.